slsa-framework/slsa/docs/spec/v1.0/about.md

 ## Who is SLSA for?

-In short: everyone involved in producing, consuming software, or providing infrastructure for software.
+In short: everyone involved in producing and consuming software, or providing infrastructure for software.

-**Software producers**, such as a development team at a software company or open source maintainers.
+**Software producers**, such as a development team or open source maintainers.
 SLSA gives you protection against insider risk and tampering along the supply chain to your consumers, increasing confidence that the software you produce reaches your consumers as you intended it.